Nick-Mazuk/awesome/README.md

 *   [aminkodaganur/iconplus](https://github.com/aminkodaganur/iconplus) - Produce icons with extra effect like long shadow, flat shadow, box effect, circle effect and rounded rectangle effect.
 It support Dynamic text, Font-awesome icons and also google materialized icon.
 You can make any Font-awesome icon as line icon and add attractive effect to it dynamically.
 As a output you will get CSS3 code and also you can export it as SVG file...
 *   [Nick-Mazuk/traveling-salesman](https://github.com/Nick-Mazuk/traveling-salesman) - A real-time traveling salesman visualizer.
 Compare 6 algorithms in either a bustling suburb or a lifeless, theoretical void.
 The choice is yours, and see the results in real-time!
 *   [jdan/98.css](https://github.com/jdan/98.css) - A design system for building faithful recreations of old UIs
-*   [codrops/CSSGlitchEffect](https://github.com/codrops/CSSGlitchEffect) - An experimental glitch effect powered by CSS animations and the clip-path property.
-Inspired by the technique seen on the speakers page of the 404 conference.

 ## Go